The Conglomerate Entertainment: Universal Motown and Conglomerate (2008–2009)

 Smith released his eighth studio album Back on My B.S. on May 19, 2009, via Universal Motown.
 The album debuted at No. 5 on the Billboard 200, selling 56,000 copies, and was his first album to not receive an RIAA certification, selling 122,000 copies to date.
 The singles that have been released from the album are, "Arab Money", "Hustler's Anthem '09" and "Respect My Conglomerate".
 The song "World Go Round", featuring British singer Estelle, was released in France on April 6, 2009, due to the heavy rotation of a leaked version.
 The single was released in the UK on July 13, 2009.
 All the while, the Flipmode roster continued to change, and Spliff Star dropped a number of street albums, with the collective recording mixtapes.

 Busta Rhymes then founded The Conglomerate Entertainment in 2010 and the brand is no longer known as Flipmode.

 Conglomerate (2010–present)

-On November 16, 2011, it was announced that Busta Rhymes signed to Cash Money Records.
+On November 16, 2011, it was announced that Busta Rhymes signed with Cash Money Records.
 For his debut single on the label and his The Conglomerate Entertainment, "Why Stop Now", he reunited with his "Look at Me Now"-collaborator Chris Brown.

-The Conglomerate, as a collective effort, released their first official mixtape 'Catastrophic' at the end of 2012.
+The Conglomerate, as a collective effort, released its first official mixtape, Catastrophic, at the end of 2012.
 On July 24, 2014, Reek da Villian revealed that he had departed from Conglomerate Records.